China separatism trial of Muslim scholar ends, verdict next week: lawyer

-Prosecutors in China’s western Xinjiang region said economics professor Ilham Tohti had promoted the idea of independence for the region on a website he managed called Uighurbiz.net.
-Tohti has in the past spoken out for the rights of Xinjiang’s indigenous Muslim Uighur ethnic group.
+Prosecutors in China’s western Xinjiang region said economics professor Ilham Tohti, an advocate for the rights of the Muslim Uighur ethnic group, had promoted independence for the region on a website he managed called Uighurbiz.net.

-The charge carries a maximum penalty of death in extreme cases, though Tohti’s lawyers say he will probably faces a lengthy prison sentence.
+The charge carries a maximum penalty of death in extreme cases, though Tohti’s lawyers say he faces the prospect of a lengthy prison sentence.

 The United States, the European Union and human rights groups have called for Tohti’s release after a nine-month detention widely seen as part of a government crackdown on dissent in Xinjiang, where tension between Uighurs and majority Han Chinese has led to violence.

-Tohti’s lawyer Li Fangping said on Wednesday that Tohti rejected evidence presented against him and statements by his students calling him a separatist had been made under pressure from authorities.

-Tohti on Thursday was able to speak in his defense, Li said, telling the court that he established the website to promote dialogue between Uighur and Han scholars and that he had publicly opposed separatism and violence.
+Tohti was on Thursday able to speak in his defence, his lawyer, Li Fangping, said, telling the court that he established the website to promote dialogue between Uighur and Han scholars and that he had publicly opposed separatism and violence.

 “They heard him, but whether they will consider it is hard to know,” Li told Reuters by telephone from Xinjiang’s capital Urumqi where the trial was held.